Cope's gray treefrog: Description

 Both D. chrysoscelis and D. versicolor have black-marked bright orange to yellow patches on their hind legs, which distinguishes them from other treefrogs, such as D. avivoca.
 The bright-yellow pattern is normally hidden, but exposed when the frog leaps.
 This "flash pattern" likely serves to startle a predator as the frog makes its escape.
 The pattern and color variations of skin for this species will change depending on the environment they are found in.
 Similar hidden bright patterns are common in various Lepidoptera, for instance moths of the genus Catocala.
 Both species of gray treefrogs are slightly sexually dimorphic.
 Males have black or gray throats in the breeding season, while the throats of the females are lighter.
+Usually, the younger frogs in this species will often be seen more with the greenish color throughout the breeding seasons.
+As they age they will lose the greenish color and move towards the distinct gray color.

 Skin secretions from this species may be irritating or toxic to mouth, eyes, other mucous membranes.

 Distribution and habitat

 The range of D. chrysoscelis is more southerly; it is apparently the species found in the lower elevation Piedmont and Coastal Plain of Virginia and the Carolinas.
 In those areas, D. versicolor may be present only in the Appalachians.
-While this species is most abundant in the southeast, it can be found as far north as Minnesota.
+While this species is most abundant in the southeast, it can be found as far north as Manitoba.
 D. chrysoscelis has also been observed to practice freeze tolerance in a lab setting, which could help it survive in cold climates.
 These frogs are one of the very few that can mobilize glycerol as a cryoprotectant.
 Glycerol production is low when the temperature is warmer, but when it gets colder, the glycerol in the body is rapidly produced.
+When studying ice concentration of overwintering frogs, 40-50% of total body water was frozen.
+Studies have revealed that Cope's gray treefrog could be more resilient to climate change in the long-term, though populations may suffer short-term drawbacks.
+Either way, distribution will hopefully change little in the long-term because of this.
 They prefer to perch on pipes located along the edges of wetlands and close to trees, which suggests that the terrestrial habitat surrounding wetlands is an important component of the species habitat.
 The bird-voiced treefrog, D. avivoca, is similar to D. chrysoscelis and D. versicolor, but is smaller (25–50 mm in length vs 32–62 mm for the gray treefrog).